Signs and Symptoms of a Gas Leak in Your House | Bill Howe

 If you are digging a hole on your property, be sure to call 811 before digging.
 This service will inform you where gas lines are located, allowing you to avoid hitting them as you dig.

-As explained earlier in the article, carbon monoxide is completely odorless and colorless.
-The only test for it is a carbon monoxide detector.
-Every home should have carbon monoxide detectors installed at the proper locations.
-In California, it is a requirement for all single and multi-family residences to have both smoke and carbon monoxide detectors.
-They are typically sold as a 2-in-1 detector and all new installations must have a 10-year non-serviceable type of detector.
+Carbon monoxide is a dangerous gas that is both odorless and colorless, making it impossible to detect without a carbon monoxide detector.
+Every home should have carbon monoxide detectors installed in the appropriate locations to ensure safety.
+In California, it is mandatory for all single and multi-family residences to have both smoke and carbon monoxide detectors.
+These are typically sold as 2-in-1 detectors, and all new installations must use a 10-year non-serviceable type of detector.

 Natural gas is an important utility we use every day to keep our homes and offices warm, our showers hot, and to cook our food.
-With the daily use of gas, it is understandable it is understandable that over time a leak is bound to occur.
+With the daily use of gas, it is understandable that over time a leak is bound to occur.

 Check Out Our Latest Promos